tanlandy/Leetcode_Python/Leetcode/High Frequency/3-LinkedList.md

     def reverseList(self, head: Optional[ListNode]) -> Optional[ListNode]:
         """
         [1,2,3,4,5] -> [5,4,3,2,1]
-        Use two ptrs. each time assign the cur.next to prev ptr, then move both cur and pre to their next node
+        Use two ptrs 从前往后走 each time assign the cur.next to prev ptr, then move both cur and pre to their next node

         Time: O(N)
         Space: O(1)